 Norman H. L. Chiu

-The above projects have been supported by funding from NIH, UNCG, NCBC, and NSF.
+The above projects have been supported by funding from NIH, NSF, UNCG, and NCBC.

 - Christopoulos TK, Chiu NH.
 Expression Immunoassay.
 Antigen quantitation using antibodies labeled with enzyme-coding DNA fragment.
 Anal.
 Chem., 67; 4290 (1995).